ILS X/Y/Z – What’s the Difference?

 During the pre-flight phase, the flight crew of the aircraft conducts flight planning for the flight.
 As part of this flight planning, the routing, weather, speeds, and cruise altitude are determined.
 For a conventional short to medium-haul flight, a cruising altitude is filed as part of the flight plan.
 In some instances, in which the … Read more

-Top of Climb (T/C)
+What is Top of Climb (T/C)?

 top of climb

-Top of Descent (T/D) Calculations
+How to Calculate Top of Descent

-What is Top of Descent (T/D)?
 In en-route flight management and planning, Top of Descent (T/D) is the calculated point during a flight in which the aircraft begins descent for the arrival airport.
 Top of Descent (T/D) can be calculated either manually or automatically.
-On modern commercial aircraft, T/D calculations are performed automatically by the … Read more
+On modern commercial aircraft, T/D calculations are performed automatically by the Flight Management System (FMS).
+How is … Read more

 Inertial Navigation System (INS) and Inertial Reference System (IRS) – Differences and Functions